melinda-hl-lim/Launch-School/js-225_OOP_JS/4_object_creation_patterns.md

 **The `[[Prototype]]` property**
 - Every object has a `[[Prototype]]` property that points to a special object, the object's prototype
 - The object's prototype is used to lookup properties that don't exist on the object itself
-- Usefule methods:
+- Useful methods:
   - `Object.create` returns a new object with the argument object as its prototype
   - `Object.getPrototypeOf` can be used to retrieve the prototype object for an object
   - `Object.setPrototypeOf` can be used to replace an object's prototype object with another object
   - `obj.isPrototypeOf` can be used to check for prototype relationships between objects

-*Following has not been melinda reviewed*
+**The Prototype Chain Property**

- The prototype chain property lookup is the basis for "prototypal inheritance", or property sharing through the prototype chain.
-Downstream objects "inherit" properties and behaviors from upstream objects, or, put differently, downstream objects can "delegate" properties or behaviors upstream.
+- The prototype chain property lookup is the basis for "prototypal inheritance", or property sharing through the prototype chain.
+- Downstream objects "inherit" properties and behaviors from upstream objects, or, put differently, downstream objects can "delegate" properties or behaviors upstream.

-    A downstream object shadows an inherited property if it has a same-named property on itself.
+  - A downstream object shadows an inherited property if it has a same-named property on itself.
-    Object.getOwnPropertyNames and obj.hasOwnProperty can be used to test whether a given property is owned by an object.
+  - `Object.getOwnPropertyNames` and `obj.hasOwnProperty` can be used to test whether a given property is owned by an object.

-Every function has a prototype property that points to an object with a constructor property, that points back to the function itself.
-If the function is used as a constructor, then the returned object's [[Prototype]] will be set to the constructor's prototype property.
+- Every function has a `prototype` property that points to an object with a `constructor` property, that points back to the function itself.
+- If the function is used as a constructor, then the returned object's `[[Prototype]]` will be set to the constructor's `prototype` property.
 This behavior allows us to set properties on the constructor's prototype object that will be shared by all objects returned by it.
-This is called the "Prototype Pattern" of object creation.
+This is called the *"Prototype Pattern"* of object creation.

-The Pseudo Classical Pattern of object creation generates objects using a constructor function that defines state, and then defines shared behaviors on the constructor's prototype.
+- The **Pseudo Classical Pattern** of object creation generates objects using a constructor function that defines state, and then defines shared behaviors on the constructor's `prototype`.

-The Objects Linking to Other Objects (OLOO) pattern of object creation uses a prototype object and Object.create to generate objects with shared behavior.
+- The **Objects Linking to Other Objects (OLOO)** pattern of object creation uses a prototype object and `Object.create` to generate objects with shared behavior.

-    An optional init method on the prototype object is defined to set unique states on the returned objects.
+  - An optional `init` method on the prototype object is defined to set unique states on the returned objects.

 **Learnt from the quiz**